 Filters are still helpful even if you use filtered water in the fountain.
 The activated carbon continuously cleans water as it flows through the filter.
 The pre-filter protects the pump from dirt, fur, drool, and debris.Close

 Pets, especially cats, can be a little timid with the fountains at first.
 This is a new object added to their environment, so give your pet enough time to get used to the fountain at their own pace.
 This time frame will usually only take a few days, and it is very rare that a pet will refuse to use the product entirely.
 If your pet prefers to drink running water from the faucet or shower, she will probably get used to the fountain very quickly.
 Here are a few tips to help transition your pet:

 These filters are similar to filters used in fish tanks.
 They are safe to use with your pet’s drinking water.
-The organic charcoal used in the filters is made of coconut shells.Close
+The organic activated carbon used in the filters is made of coconut shells.Close

-Once the filter has been used, the charcoal tends to settle in the bottom of the pouch.
-The premium filters have 6 smaller pouches, rather than the 2 in the original filters, so the charcoal is spread out more evenly for better filtration quality.Close
+Once the filter has been used, the activated carbon tends to settle in the bottom of the pouch.
+The premium filters have 6 smaller pouches, rather than the 2 in the original filters, so the carbon is spread out more evenly for better filtration quality.Close

 Over time, debris gets stuck in the outer fabric of the filter, making it more difficult for the water to pass through it.
 The inner part of the filter contains granulated carbon with hundreds or thousands of microscopic holes, which bind to impurities in the water that cause bad tastes and smells.
 This binding prevents impurities them from returning to the water.
 Eventually, the holes become clogged and can no longer remove impurities.Close

 Put the filter in the filter housing with the black side facing the front.

 Yes.
 All of our plastic fountains and plastic parts are BPA-free, including cords, pumps, and filter housing.Close

 A low humming noise is normal, but it should not be loud.
 Some fountains hum a little louder than others.